Iligan Crusaders: 1st season

 In 2004, Iligan City decided to join the league as an expansion team.
-He signed Billy Reyes as the head coach of the Iligan Crusaders and acquired key players Argee Bunga, Mark Kong, DonDon Mendoza, Joseph Roque, Adam Baguio and Sammy Ayodelle.
+He signed Billy Reyes as the head coach of the Iligan Crusaders and acquired key players like, Mark Kong, DonDon Mendoza, Joseph Roque, Adam Baguio and Sammy Ayodelle.
 The team's hopes in winning the championship were put to a rest when the Ozamiz Cotta knocked them out in the conference finals.

 2nd season

 In the 2005 season, team manager Frederick Siao acquired last season's Most Valuable Player Christian Nicdao, ex-UST Growling Tiger, Frederick Hubalde, ex-UE Red Warrior Ollan Omiping, ex-JRU Heavy Bomber McDonald Santos and former Adamson Falcon Jeff Tajonera, and veterans Melvin Taguines and Marlon Kalaw.
 Holdovers from their last season squad are Sammy Ayodelle and Dave Sagad and locals Jayzeel Canoy, Completing the strong lineup of Iligan are rookies Ferdie Go, Jerson Espinosa, Rey Sumagang, Miro Pajarilla and alwin ilagan.
 Despite having a strong start in the season, the Crusaders were unable to win the championship due to their loss to the Iloilo Warriors.